HadiAghandeh/carnegie-text-services/README.md

 **This project is an unofficial wrapper for the Carnegie Text Service API.
 It is not endorsed or certified by Carnegie Speech or any similar companies.
 Use at your own risk.**

+**To use Carnegie Text Service API you need to obtain credentials from Carnegie Speech**
 ## Installation

 To install the package, use Composer: